atelier-cartographique/metrolab/docs/index.md

 *metrolab* is a colaborative mapping program.
 As such, its main interface is built upon a geographic viewport equipped with editing tools.

+## glossary

+In the following documentation we assume that

+- a single layer is called a *layer*
+- a group of layers is called a *map*.
+- a point, line, polygon etc is called an *entity*

 ## modules

 - map